lksrpp/py-photo-sorter/README.md

 This repository features a small python script to sort photos and videos based on their creation date in a year-month folder structure.

 # Background & use case
 I created this script to quickly create a new year-month strucutre for a large amount of photos and some video files located in one common folder.
-The new structure is ideal to store photos and videos on your Synology NAS, eg, at the DS Photos application directory.
+The new structure is ideal to store photos and videos on your Synology NAS, eg, at the Synology Photos application directory.

 # Usage
 1. Clone this repository to a local directory